irishjack490/MineSweeperTexas/README.md

  Click on any square in the table
  Be able to see if they clicked on a mine OR
- Be able to see a display of a number or group of numbers giving the player a hint of where the mines may be located Be able to see the time count
+ Be able to see a display of a number or group of numbers giving the player a hint of where the mines may be located

- Be able to see the smiley change it's facial expression so surprised everytime a square is clicked Be given the option to start new game upon wining or losing previous game
+ Be given the option to start new game upon wining or losing previous game

  Pseudo Code:

- //DOM style grid property, size of grid: 4 rows, 4 columns, total of 16 same size squares
+ //DOM style grid property, size of grid: 5 rows, 5 columns, total of 25 same size squares

  //Generate 5 mines in random squares, generate numbers.
  //These must be non-visible until player clicks on the squares